-- 1. Only tenure-track Department faculty are eligible to vote in faculty meetings and by mail ballot. - 2.
-Non-tenure-track Department faculty may vote in meetings of committees on which they serve. - 3.
+- 1. Only tenure-track Department faculty are eligible to vote in faculty meetings and by mail ballot. - Specialized Department faculty may vote in meetings of committees on which they serve.
+They also vote, as members of the Executive Committee appointed by the Chair for the sole purpose of evaluating other specialized faculty, whenever specialized faculty are being evaluated or considered for promotion. - 3.
 For votes requiring a particular majority of a specific class of voters, the majority is computed relative to the number of members in the class minus those not voting due to leaves of absence, serious illness, or other reasons certified by the Chair of the Department and consistent with University rules and policies. - 4.
 Votes that must be conducted by secret ballot are specifically indicated in these Bylaws.